francisduvivier/discord-local-llm-bot/README.md

 Comma separated list of channels where the bot should announce itself every time that it starts up.
 If not set, it doesn't announce itself at startup.
 #### DISCORD_ANSWER_CHANNELS=
 Comma separated list of channels where the bot is allowed to answer.
 If not set, it will answer in any channel where it has access and is tagged.
-#### MODEL=mistral
+#### MODEL=zephyr:7b-beta
-The ollama model to use.
+[](url)The ollama model to use.
 Not that this model already needs to be pulled and that ollama needs to already be running on your system
 #### VERBOSE_DEBUG=False
 ### Commands